CPO at GameAnalytics

 Virtual reality has been a hot topic for a few years now.
 And although there are a few kinks to iron out, VR is starting to take its seat in the gaming industry – it now boasts around 171 million VR users worldwide.
 We actually support VR games.
 Our SDKs work out of the box for Oculus Quest games.
 You just need to download our SDKs as usual, but with one extra step.
 (But more on that below.)
 It still comes second place to most other types of gaming in the industry.
 (Mobile gaming is easily one of the top dogs, having generated $93.2 billion in 2021 alone.)
 But VR is a space to keep your eye on (or even dip your toes into).
 But how do you even get started developing VR games?
 What tools and skills will you...

 We’re coming to the end of the year, and what a year it has been.
 We’ll have a roundup blog coming out soon, but there’s still plenty to do and fill you in on before we start chatting about 2022.
 Recently, we’ve had a few major updates across all of our product lines.
 Here are the highlights: You can now analyze ad revenue from AdMob in your GameAnalytics account.
-We launched a new mediation platform built for gaming teams, HyperBid.
 We also added a new DataSuite to our product family, Raw Export.
 Ranking data for over 80 sub-genres is now available in GameIntel.
 So without wasting any more time with the intro’s, let’s dig into the main course.
 What’s new in GameAnalytics?
-We’ve created an integration with AdMob We partnered with Google’s AdMob to bring you Impression level revenue data...
+We’ve created an integration with AdMob We partnered with Google’s AdMob to bring you Impression level revenue data (ILRD) from their network directly to your GameAnalytics tool.
+All to...

 How We’re Prepared for Google’s Identifier Policy Change